 - to exercise our legal rights with respect to our contract with you; and

 - to improve and monitor the operation of our website.

 We use information held about you in the following ways:

 - to process you bookings;

-- to inform you of similar training and services at the The EPC in the future;
+- to inform you of similar training and services at the EPC in the future;

 - to administer our records and website;

-- to prevent unauthorised access and modifications to systems;
+- to prevent unauthorised access and changes to systems;

 - to improve the quality of service and ensure business policies are adhered to;

 - to investigate incidents and detect and prevent crime;